evokateur/agents/4_langgraph/community_contributions/sidekick_hf_docker_chromium_deploy/README.md

 ### HugginFace Deployment Gradio vs. Docker:

 There are a couple of facts regarding to HuggingFace deployment.
 Each application deployment requires a new space.
-Spaces can be roughly categorized by SDK installed: Gradio and Docker.
+Spaces can be roughly categorized by SDK installed: Gradio or Docker.
 Each space comes with a HuggingFace github space repo . `uv run gradio deploy` will create a space with Gradio SDK installed and upload all files to that repo.
 It also will honor versioned defined in `uv.lock`.
 The README.md of my Gradio deployment will have the followings

 ```
 title: sidekick